CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

       --pgbackrest-repo-path string           The pgBackRest repository path that should be utilized instead of the default.
 Required for standby clusters to define the location of an existing pgBackRest repository.
       --pgbackrest-s3-bucket string           The AWS S3 bucket that should be utilized for the cluster when the "s3" storage type is enabled for pgBackRest.
+      --pgbackrest-s3-ca-secret string        If used, specifies a Kubernetes secret that uses a different CA certificate for S3 or a S3-like storage interface.
+Must contain a key with the value "aws-s3-ca.crt"
       --pgbackrest-s3-endpoint string         The AWS S3 endpoint that should be utilized for the cluster when the "s3" storage type is enabled for pgBackRest.
       --pgbackrest-s3-key string              The AWS S3 key that should be utilized for the cluster when the "s3" storage type is enabled for pgBackRest.
       --pgbackrest-s3-key-secret string       The AWS S3 key secret that should be utilized for the cluster when the "s3" storage type is enabled for pgBackRest.